Vandyboyxiscool/WHSTechNotes/journal.md

 Yes I am looking forward to Thanksgiving Break.
 This break will give me long needed rest from school and allow me to spend time with my family.

 # December 1, 2025
 One job that uses drones is Real Estate Photagraphy.
 People who do this job use drones to capture ground level and aerial photographs of properties.
 Programmers would typically use code to make drone flight planning apps, and even virtual tours for this job.
 In Texas, the average salary for this job is $61,775, with salaries ranging from $50,000 to $80,000 per year, according to ziprecruiter.com.
 Certifications for this job include obtaining the Part 107 certificate, or Remote Pilot License, and having experience in phot and video editing software like Adobe Photoshop, Premiere Pro, and After Effects.
 Personally, I would enjoy doing this job in the future as it alligns with some of my current interests, although it is definetly not my firsrt choice of proffession.

+# December 8, 2025

+# Decmeber 15, 2025
+This Winter Break I plan to spend a lot of time with my family, and friends.
+I'm looking forward to enjoying the silence and rest knowing that I have no upcoming assingments to due.
+I will be doing a lot of reading and journaling, and just get to the things i've been putting off while busy with school.